England and Wales

 USAIn the United States there have been laws passed either prohibiting or regulating schools processing children's biometrics.

-Arizona SB1216 - Feb 2008, prohibiting biometric data collection of pupils by schools
+Arizona SB1216 - July 2008, Consent using biometric technology in schools

 Illinios SB1702 - 2007, Consent using biometric technology in schools